MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 :::row:::
 :::column span="":::
-Sets the width of the tabs. `"equal"` makes each tab the same width. `"titleLength"` sizes each tab to the length of its title.
+This sets the width of the tabs. `"equal"` makes each tab the same width. `"titleLength"` sizes each tab to the length of its title.

 **Property name:** `tabWidthMode`